jls/nightwatch-html-reporter/README.md

   -d, --report-dir  Directory where Nightwatch XML reports are located.                  [required] -t, --theme       Name of theme to use.
+Should match a directory in lib/themes.  [default: "default"] -o, --output      Filename to use when saving the generated report.               [default: "generatedReport.html"]
+	-u, --unique-filename		If true we ensure the filename of the generated report is unique.
-Should match a directory in lib/themes.  [default: "default"] -o, --output      Filename to use when saving the generated report.               [default: "generatedReport.html"] -b, --browser     If true then generated report will be opened in the browser.    [default: true] -c, --compact     Hides success cases and only shows error cases.
+  -b, --browser     If true then generated report will be opened in the browser.    [default: true] -c, --compact     Hides success cases and only shows error cases.
 ```